microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

     _Performing a search_

 1. Search results will vary depending on what you typed and what images you uploaded.
-But the result should be a list of matching images:
+But the result should be a filtered list of images — images whose metadata keywords include all or part of the keyword that you typed.

     ![Search results](Images/search-results.png)